By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Three students at an information table outside the Intercultural Collective.

-The Schine Student Center’s new Intercultural Collective is home to the Office of Multicultural Affairs, the Disability Cultural Center and the LGBTQ Resource Center.
+The Schine Student Center’s new Intercultural Collective is home to the Black, Indigenous and People of Color (BIPOC) Student Success, the Disability Cultural Center and the LGBTQ Resource Center.

-When Olivia Henderson ’23 first joined the Syracuse University community, she discovered the Office of Multicultural Affairs (OMA) through her participation in a program supporting academic excellence and leadership development for first year students.
-Now a sophomore, Henderson says her involvement with OMA programs, and the other services and centers she discovered through them, inspired her to embrace aspects of her identity she had not previously explored.
+When Olivia Henderson ’23 first joined the Syracuse University community, she discovered the Black, Indigenous and People of Color (BIPOC) Student Success through her participation in a program supporting academic excellence and leadership development for first year students.
+Now a sophomore, Henderson says her involvement with BIPOC Student Success programs, and the other services and centers she discovered through them, inspired her to embrace aspects of her identity she had not previously explored.

-The exploration, expression and celebration of identity takes a central role in the newly reimagined and renovated Schine Student Center, where the OMA joins the Disability Cultural Center (DCC) and the LGBTQ Resource Center on the first floor in an area called the Intercultural Collective.
+The exploration, expression and celebration of identity takes a central role in the newly reimagined and renovated Schine Student Center, where BIPOC Student Success joins the Disability Cultural Center (DCC) and the LGBTQ Resource Center on the first floor in an area called the Intercultural Collective.
 Here, the three offices, which were previously geographically distant from each other on campus, will share communal space where students can connect.

 The Intercultural Collective is there for all students.
 These conversations and collaborations are really what our community stands for and what Syracuse University is all about.